facebook-pixel

 1. Research Market Prices Online 📊

-Websites like Facebook Marketplace, Carousell/OLX, Automart.ph, and Philkotse list thousands of vehicles, making them reliable pricing benchmarks.
-Compare listings across multiple platforms to avoid overpaying.
+Before you even step into a dealership or talk to a seller, check how much your target model usually sells for.
+Websites like **Facebook Marketplace, Carousell/OLX, Automart.ph, and Philkotse list thousands of vehicles, making them good benchmarks for pricing.
+Compare listings across multiple platforms to get a sense of the fair market value and avoid overpaying.

 2. Know the Best Timing to Buy ⏰